1. Authentication / Encryption

 - Domain 2: filter with only 1 AV

 - General Manager: filter with 3 AV and 1 ASPAM applications

-After applying the above mentioned antispam methods, the remaining traffic is further taken through a content filtering process (score based) & Bayesian filtering (through the included SpamAssassin).
+After applying the above mentioned antispam methods, the remaining traffic is further taken through a content filtering process (score based).
 Administrators can set the thresholds over which the corresponding reject actions will be applied.